-The central algorithm is \emph{minimax} which recursively determines the value of a node from the value of its children and the functions $\min$ and $\max$, up to a limit recursion depth.
-With this algorithm, the game tree is uniformly explored.
-A better implementation of minimax uses \emph{alpha-beta pruning} \citep{knuth1975analysis,yannakakis2018artificial} which makes it possible not to explore the sections of the game tree which are less interesting given the values of the nodes already met and the properties of $\min$ and $\max$.
-Many variants and improvements of minimax have been proposed \citep{millington2009artificial}.
-For instance, \emph{iterative deepening} \citep{slate1983chess,korf1985depth} allows one to use minimax with a time limit.
-It sequentially performs increasing depth alpha-beta searches as long as there is time.
-It is generally combined with the \emph{move ordering} technique \citep{fink1982enhancement}, which consists of extending the best move from the previous search first, which accelerates the new search.
 Some variants perform a search with unbounded depth (that is, the depth of their search is not fixed) \citep{van2008proof,schaeffer1990conspiracy,berliner1981b}.
 Unlike minimax with or without alpha-beta pruning, the exploration of these algorithms is non-uniform.
-One of these algorithms is the\emph{ best-first minimax search }\citep{korf1996best}.
+One of these algorithms is the\emph{ best-first minimax search }\citep{korf1996best}\footnote{At the time of the first experiments of this article, we were not aware that the Unbounded Best-First Minimax algorithm had already been proposed, so we rediscovered it independently during this work.}.
 To avoid any confusion with some best-first approaches at fixed depth, we call this algorithm \emph{Unbound Best-First Minimax}, or more succinctly $\ubfm$. $\ubfm$ iteratively extends the game tree by adding the children of one of the leaves of the game tree having the same value as that of the root (minimax value).
 These leaves are the states obtained after having played one of the best sequences of possible actions given the current partial knowledge of the game tree.